Fig 1. General scheme of the human spinal cord.

 The spinal cord is unique to the nervous system of vertebrates.
 In an adult human it is about 45 cm (18 in) long and roughly as thick as a finger.
 Spinal nerves from the spinal cord branch off to various parts of the body.

 The are five divisions of the spinal cord, corresponding to the different groups of vertebrae:

 Note that although there are seven cervical vertebrae (C1-C7), there are eight cervical nerves (C1-C8).
-In Figure 1, the cervical nerves are the ones labeled and the vertebra are shown in between.
+In Fig 1, the cervical nerves are the ones labeled and the vertebra are shown in between.

 There are two enlargements, the cervical and the lumbar.
 The cervical enlargement is due to the cord segments from C3 to T1 and innervates the upper limbs via the brachial plexus.
 The lumbar enlargement arises from segments L1 to S3 and innervates the lower limbs via the lumbar and sacral plexuses.
 The spinal cord proper ends at the level of L1.
 It terminates at a conical point known as the conus medullaris, from which a strand of connective tissue, the filum terminale, extends caudally and attaches to the dorsal surface of the first cocygeal vertebra.